Zylann/godot_voxel/doc/source/instancing.md

 #### Snapping from generator SDF

-Another option is to enable `snap_from_generator_sdf_enabled`, at the cost of slower instance generation.
+Another option is to enable `snap_to_generator_sdf_enabled`, at the cost of slower instance generation.
 This is preferably used when `lod_index` > 0, as LOD0 already has maximum precision.

 Without snapping: